 What Changes Are in Store for Mortgages in Spain in 2026?

-Current context: prices, Euribor and mortgage costs
+Current context: prices, Euribor and monthly payments

 Euribor (most commonly the 12-month Euribor for residential lending) is the benchmark used to price many variable mortgages.
 When Euribor rises, monthly payments on variable-rate mortgages increase.